Skincare needs in pregnancy

 Face and body care preparations can offer tremendous support and care for your skin, so if you haven’t already, this is certainly the time to consider switching to 100% natural.
 It’s a good time to ditch synthetic fragrances, preservatives and colourants such as parabens, phthalates or ‘endocrine disrupting’ ingredients such as triclosan.

 Weleda’s certified natural soothing facial care and bespoke pregnancy range have been especially developed to safely support your skin, nurture your senses and honour your growing bump.

 Skin that is feeling highly reactive appreciates being cocooned.
-The precious almond oil, found in the Almond Soothing Facial care, offers such protection.
+The precious almond oil, found in the Almond Sensitive Facial care, offers such protection.
 Almond has a great affinity with the skin, immediately creating a protective shield so that the skin can re-establish its healthy barrier function.

 And for the super-sensitive noses, the almond soothing facial range is fragrance-free, while it gently gets to work to soothe skin irritation and redness.